Frequently Asked Questions about Marine Surveys

 Who will get a copy of the report?

 The Code of Ethics we survive by, and enforced by SAMS, requires strict confidentiality.
-We are not allowed to, nor will we, discuss or share any portion of any report with anyone but our named client.
+I am not allowed to, nor will I, discuss or share any portion of any report with anyone but my named client.
 Once you have received the written report it becomes your property and you can share it with whomever you wish.
-We recommend sharing only the Findings & Recommendations portion of the report with the seller or seller’s representative for repair identification.
+I recommend sharing only the Findings & Recommendations portion of the report with the seller or seller’s representative for repair identification.
 We recommend the body and valuation sections of the report NOT be shared with the seller or seller’s representative.

 Will your report be accepted by my financial or insuring institution?

 The short answer is YES.
-We provide research based valuations and our reports are guaranteed to be accepted by all financial and insuring institutions.
-In addition to being fully credentialed we are Uniform Standards of Professional Appraisal Practices (USPAP) certified, which is preferred by most financial institutions.
+I provide research based valuations and my reports are guaranteed to be accepted by all financial and insuring institutions.

 Another surveyor quoted me a cheaper price, will you beat his quote?

-No, we do not price match.
-We feel our prices are competitive with other surveyors in our service area that have similar credentials.
-Our advice is to heed the adage “you get what you pay for.”
+No, I do not price match.
+I feel my prices are competitive with other surveyors in my service area that have similar credentials.
+My advice is to heed the adage “you get what you pay for.”

 Do I need to attend the survey?

-Our clients are encouraged to attend the survey but we recognize travel distance, previously scheduled events, and travel scheduling can prevent your attendance, so no you are not required to attend the survey.
-Approximately 60% of our clients do not attend the survey and we are fully confident our reports accurately portray the vessel, allowing our clients to make an informed decision to purchase or not.
+My clients are encouraged to attend the survey but I recognize travel distance, previously scheduled events, and travel scheduling can prevent your attendance, so no you are not required to attend the survey.
+Approximately 50% of my clients do not attend the survey and I am fully confident my reports accurately portray the vessel, allowing my clients to make an informed decision to purchase or not.

 How do I schedule a survey?

 You can schedule a survey either by e-mail or calling directly.
-If you call directly and receive a voicemail that means we are on a vessel and will return your call as soon as possible.
+If you call directly and receive a voicemail that means I am on a vessel and will return your call as soon as possible.
+It is best to send a text message with vessel details if you are able to do so.
 Please realize surveys are scheduled on a first-come, first-served basis, and as much advance request as possible is always greatly appreciated.
 Typically, a survey can be scheduled to take place within 7 days of the initial request.
-A work order will be e-mailed to you and will have to be completed, signed and returned to us to confirm an exact date of survey.
+A work order will be e-mailed to you and will have to be completed, signed and returned to confirm an exact date of survey.

 What forms of payment do you accept?